ajmpawlik/CV-Aleksandra-Pawlik/README.md

 #### University of Warsaw, Institute of Ethnology and Anthropology of Culture (October 2006 - June 2009)
 **BA in Ethnology and Anthropology of Culture**

-Research and thesis about the tension between post-Soviet Ukrainian identity and religion.
+* Research and thesis about the tension between post-Soviet Ukrainian identity and religion.
 2,5 years long fieldwork in Ukraine, Bojkivshchyna, West Karpaty Mountains.
 Learnt Unkrainian during the research.
+* Published results of the research in the joint book publication “ON THE BORDERLAND OF <NEW EUROPE>.
+POLISH – UKRAINIAN NEIGHBORHOOD”, Red.
+M. ZOWCZAK, Warsaw, 2010
 Graduated wih 4.18/5.0

 #### University of Warsaw, Institute of Journalism and Social Communication (October 2007 - June 2010)